To lower blood pressure, choose salt enriched with potassium - breaking latest news - Breaking Latest News

 Lemon, apple, tomatoes: acidic substances intensify the salty taste

-An even simpler remedy than mixed salt, to increase the flavor, the addition of a acidic substance: vinegar, lemon, orange or any other citrus juice; diced fresh tomatoes; green apple, pineapple or any acidic diced fruit.
-Indulge your imagination and, in any case, the acidity will intensify the perception of the salty taste.
+An even simpler remedy than mixed salt, to increase the flavor, is the addition of a acidic substance: vinegar, lemon, orange or any other citrus juice; diced fresh tomatoes; green apple, pineapple or any acidic diced fruit. «Go wild with your imagination and, in any case, the acidity will intensify the perception of the salty taste».